northshorewc/ccr2016/docs/index.md

 [^2]: WDNR determines when compliance monitoring is to occur.
 Last compliance monitoring event was during the summer of 2015.
 Please note that copper does not have a maximum contaminant level.
 Instead it has an action level.
 To determine compliance with regulation, all results collected from monitoring event are ranked highest to lowest.
 The 90th percentile value of that set must at or below the 1.3 ug/L. The "level found" is the 90th percentile value from the latest monitoring event (2015).
 Ten percent (10%) of the samples were above this value and ninety percent (90%) of the samples were below this value.

+[^3]: Level found is the average for the year.

-[^3]: WDNR determines when compliance monitoring is to occur.
+[^4]: WDNR determines when compliance monitoring is to occur.
 Last compliance monitoring event was during the summer of 2015.
 Please note that lead does not have a maximum contaminant level.
 Instead it has an action level.
 To determine compliance with regulation, all results collected from monitoring event are ranked highest to lowest.
 The 90th percentile value of that set must at or below the 15 ug/L. The "level found" is the 90th percentile value from the latest monitoring event (2015).
 Ten percent (10%) of the samples were above this value and ninety percent (90%) of the samples were below this value.

-[^4]: The sum of these compounds is equal to TTHM.
+[^5]: The sum of these compounds is equal to TTHM.
 Individually, these compounds are not regulated.

-[^5]: Level found reported in this section is the LRAA.
+[^6]: Level found reported in this section is the LRAA.
 This value can include data from a previous year and can be higher than the maximum value found during the year.

-[^6]: Level found reported in this section is the average of all results for the calendar year.
+[^7]: Level found reported in this section is the average of all results for the calendar year.

-[^7]: Level found reported in this section is the LRAA.
+[^8]: Level found reported in this section is the LRAA.
 This value can include data from a previous year and can be higher than the maximum value found during the year.
-[^8]: Level found reported in this section is the average of all results for the calendar year.
+[^9]: Level found reported in this section is the average of all results for the calendar year.

 * * *